pandeysudip/credit-risk/README.md

 # Predicting Credit Risk

-In this project I built a machine learning model that attempts to predict whether a loan from LendingClub will become high risk or not.
+In this project, I built a machine learning model that attempts to predict whether a loan from LendingClub will become high risk or not.

 ## Background